-In attendance were representatives from Care Visions, Falkirk Council, Hot Chocolate Trust, Includem and Kibble.
+In attendance were representatives from Care Visions, sick Falkirk Council, Hot Chocolate Trust, Includem and Kibble.

 Participants were asked to consider some barriers they face when working with young people and to submit these as part of the application process.
 The organisations chose to look at the following barriers: